Mixed-symmetry fields in de Sitter space: a group theoretical glance: unitary irreducible representations

 \subsection{Structure and characters of the corresponding modules}

 The above listed UIRs were constructed and classified using the method of induced representations (see \cite{Todorov:1978rf}, Chap.
-IV, Appendix B), a construction that we will briefly outline for the sake of completeness. \\

-First of all, we need to introduce a few subalgebras of $\mathfrak{g}=\so(1,d+1)$ (and the corresponding subgroups of $G=\SO(1,d+1)\,$): \begin{itemize} \item $\k = \so(d+1)$ is its maximal compact subalgebra; \item $\a = \so(1,1) = \spa{D}$ is the abelian subalgebra generated by the dilation operator; \item $\m = \sod = \spa{M_{ij}}$ is the centraliser of $\a$ in $\k\,$, generated by the $d$-dimensional rotations; \item $\n = {\mathbb R}^d = \spa{K_i}\,$ is the nilpotent (and abelian) subalgebra generated by the special conformal transformations. \end{itemize} Starting with the Iwasawa decomposition (i.e. the decomposition of a semisimple Lie algebra into its maximal compact subalgebra, an abelian and a nilpotent subalgebra) of $\g$, one can introduce the corresponding Iwasawa decomposition at the group level $G=KAN$, with $K$, $A$ and $N$ the Lie subgroups of which $\k$, $\a$ and $\n$ are respectively the Lie algebras.
+IV, Appendix B), a construction that we will briefly outline for the sake of completeness.
+First of all, we need to introduce a few subalgebras of $\mathfrak{g}=\so(1,d+1)$ (and the corresponding subgroups of $G=\SO(1,d+1)\,$): \begin{itemize} \item $\k = \so(d+1)$ is its maximal compact subalgebra; \item $\a = \so(1,1) = \spa{D}$ is the abelian subalgebra generated by the dilation operator; \item $\m = \so(d) = \spa{M_{ij}}$ is the centraliser of $\a$ in $\k\,$, generated by the $d$-dimensional rotations; \item $\n = {\mathbb R}^d = \spa{K_i}\,$ is the nilpotent (and abelian) subalgebra generated by the special conformal transformations. \end{itemize} Starting with the Iwasawa decomposition (i.e. the decomposition of a semisimple Lie algebra into its maximal compact subalgebra, an abelian and a nilpotent subalgebra) of $\g$, one can introduce the corresponding Iwasawa decomposition at the group level $G=KAN$, with $K$, $A$ and $N$ the Lie subgroups of which $\k$, $\a$ and $\n$ are respectively the Lie algebras.
 One can further introduce the centraliser $M \equiv \SO(d)$ of $A$ in $K$, and define the parabolic subgroup $P=MAN$ of $\SO(1,d+1)$ in terms of its Langlands decomposition (the product of semisimple, abelian, and nilpotent subgroups).
 This might be better understood at the algebra level, where a parabolic subalgebra $\p$ of some semisimple Lie algebra $\g$ is defined as any subalgebra containing the Borel subalgebra $\b$ of $\g$, the latter being the subalgebra made out of the Cartan subalgebra together with the subalgebra generated by the raising (or lowering) operators (or equivalently the subalgebra dual to the space of positive, or negative, roots).
-In our case, the Cartan subalgebra of $\g=\so(1,d+1)$ that we will consider is composed of the Cartan subalgebra of $\m=\sod$ and $\a=\so(1,1)$.
-The parabolic subalgebra we are interested in here is $\p = \so(1,1) \inplus \iso(d) :=\spa{M_{jk}, K_i, D}\,$, with $\iso(d) = \sod \inplus \n:=\spa{M_{jk}, K_i}$\,. \\
+In our case, the Cartan subalgebra of $\g=\so(1,d+1)$ that we will consider is composed of the Cartan subalgebra of $\m=\so(d)$ and $\a=\so(1,1)$.
+The parabolic subalgebra we are interested in here is $\p = \so(1,1) \inplus \iso(d) :=\spa{M_{jk}, K_i, D}\,$, with $\iso(d) = \so(d) \inplus \n:=\spa{M_{jk}, K_i}$\,.